wichtounet/wichtounet.github.io/posts/2016/11/zapcc-a-faster-c++-compiler.rst

 |     Speedup VS GCC   | 2.21 | 2.12  | 2.21 | 2.13 | 2.16 |
 +----------------------+------+-------+------+------+------+

-The result is pretty clear! zapcc is around **three times faster than clang** and around **two times faster than GCC**.
+The result is pretty clear! zapcc is around **three times faster than Clang** and around **two times faster than GCC**.
 This is pretty impressive!

-For those that think than clang is always faster than GCC, keep in mind that this is not the case for template-heavy code such as this library.
-In all my tests, clang has always been slower and much memory hungrier than gcc on template-heavy C++ code.
+For those that think than Clang is always faster than GCC, keep in mind that this is not the case for template-heavy code such as this library.
+In all my tests, Clang has always been slower and much memory hungrier than GCC on template-heavy C++ code.
 And sometimes the difference is very significant.

 Interestingly, we can also see that going past the physical cores is not really